 - select the correct radial button that aligns with your answer

 - add any feedback, instructor information

 - select submit.

 Once a Test has been created it needs to be deployed for your students to access it.
 When you deploying a test you are provided with various Test Options.
 These options configure “how the test is displayed”, “when it is displayed and to whom”, and “how it is to be completed”.
 Detailed information on each option can be found by selecting the related links: adding Test Information, Test Availability, Test Exceptions, Due Date, Self Assessment options, Showing Test results and Feedback, Test presentation/how it looks

-- select which test you wish to deploy, which highlights the title, and select submit
+3. The Test menu will appear.
+Select which test you wish to deploy, and click submit

 Test Options page:

 - This allows you to add information about the test in the text box editor, change the colour of the title so that it differentiates from other content, and decide whether, to display the test description and test instructions on the first page of the test and/or if the test should open in a new window.